 The design is closed-back having great noise isolation.
 In fact DT 770 Pro are one of the better isolating headphones on the market.

 Put them on and completely cut out all outside noise for maximum immersion.

 There’s also no sound leakage so you can easily use them for late night gaming when somebody is sleeping nearby.
 They won’t be bothered.

-Beyerdynamic DT 770 Pro are quite heavy, but this doesn’t impact the comfort.
+Beyerdynamic DT 770 Pro is quite heavy, but this doesn’t impact the comfort.

-If you buy the 80 or 250 ohm versions you get velour ear pads instead of pleather ones.
+If you buy the 80 or 250-ohm versions you get velour earpads instead of leather ones.